imagej/pyimagej/doc/llms/rulesets/pyimagej_core.md

-# PyImageJ Core Ruleset
+# PyImageJ Core API Rules

-This text defines your API usage for PyImageJ.
+Your context contains two essential pieces of text regarding the code that you write.
+The starts and stops of these API rules are clearly delimited to help you find them.
 It is very important that you remember these guidelines.

+1. **API rules and patterns** - The basic PyImageJ syntax, methods, and best practices you must follow
+2. **Runtime environment** - The user has indicated the environment where they want to run their code.
+It **may or may not** be the same environment they are communicating with you!
+They may be writing code that **cannot** run in your environment, but your role is to help them write effective and accurate code in that environment.

+**When Generating Code:**
+- ALWAYS follow the API patterns and syntax specified in these rules
+- Apply these rules consistently across all code examples, demonstrations, and challenges
+- If you're unsure about syntax, refer back to the patterns shown in these rules

 ## DATA CONVERSION FUNDAMENTALS
 - Java → Python: ij.py.from_java(java_obj)